Rise of the Triad: Source code

 The source code to Rise of the Triad was released under the GNU GPL-2.0-or-later on 20 December 2002.
 Fans of the game ported it to AmigaOS, Linux, Mac OS, Xbox, Dreamcast, PlayStation Portable, Nintendo DS (homebrew) and 32-bit versions of Microsoft Windows.
 This has led to the game being included in the Fedora software repository, which downloads the free source port engine used as well as a free installer which downloads the shareware version's data.

 Remaster

 On September 6, 2020, during 3D Realms' "Realms Deep 2020" livestream, the game was shown running on Nintendo Switch and confirmed for modern platforms (Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One) for a 2021 release.
-At Realms Deep 2022, this was re-announced as Rise of the Triad: Ludicrous Edition, developed by Nightdive Studios and published by Apogee Entertainment and New Blood Interactive.
-It will be released on the aforementioned platforms, as well as PlayStation 5 and Xbox Series X/S.
+At Realms Deep 2022, this was re-announced as Rise of the Triad: Ludicrous Edition, developed by Nightdive Studios and co-published by Apogee Entertainment and New Blood Interactive.
+It will be released on the aforementioned platforms, as well as PlayStation 5 and Xbox Series X/S. A demo was released on June 19, 2023.
+It was released on July 31, 2023 (September 29, 2023 for consoles), coinciding with the tenth anniversary of the 2013 remake.
+It features the option to toggle between the OPL and MIDI versions of the original soundtrack and the 2013 remake's soundtrack by Andrew Hulshult.